emtee40/adebar-wiki/Usage.md

 ## Exit codes
+Exit codes are defined at the top of `adebar-cli` for easier reference.
+By default those are:

 * 1: Syntax error (missing or wrong arguments when calling the script)
 * 2: No device found
 * 3: Multiple devices found, but no SERIAL specified in config